Marie Sklodowska-Curie Actions (MSCA) Postdoctoral Fellowships

 The breadth of our expertise in the Faculty of Humanities and Social Sciences creates exciting opportunities for genuinely original, vibrant, innovative research that brings together diverse disciplines to make a positive impact on the world.
 Our Schools and Departments provide a focus for world leading subject specialisms while our Faculty Research Themes support collaborative, interdisciplinary communities of researchers with shared interests to produce world-class, valuable research.

-Given the highly competitive nature of this scheme and to foster the most productive environment for success, we have put in place an internal demand management process to select, and then closely support, candidates to be put forward by the HSS Departments at the University of Liverpool.
+Given the highly competitive nature of this scheme and to foster the most productive environment for success, we have put in place an internal demand management process (details below) to select, and then closely support, candidates to be put forward by the HSS Departments at the University of Liverpool.

-Complementing local support provided by supervisors, Departments and Schools, the HSS Faculty and our dedicated University’s Horizon Europe Team will provide tailored support to all shortlisted candidates to help them further develop and enhance their full application (information workshop, tailored resources, individual feedback on applications etc.) and make it as competitive as possible before submission to the EU Portal.
+Complementing local support provided by supervisors, Departments and Schools, the HSS Faculty Team and our dedicated University’s Horizon Europe Team will provide tailored support to all shortlisted candidates to help them further develop and enhance their full application (information workshop, tailored resources, individual feedback on applications etc.) and make it as competitive as possible before submission to the EU Portal.

-University of Liverpool information session
+Liverpool information sessions

 The scheme